 - 1 medium pear peeled and sliced

 - Assemble salads by dividing the romaine lettuce among 4 bowls or plates.
-Top each with the sliced pear and steaks and drizzle with the vinaigrette.
-Sprinkle with blue cheese crumbles, if desired.
+Top each with sliced pear, blue cheese, and steaks.
+Drizzle with the vinaigrette and serve.